belgianmobility/nextmoov-smop-general/README.md

 ### With OTP (aka With Route Planning)

+WARNING: By default, on MAC/Windows Docker Desktop is restricted to not use too much RAM.
+OTP needs at peak 8GB of RAM/SWAP to run.

 To have a system operational with OTP, you need to:

 * To provide a OSM PBF file (See [Data sources](#data-sources)) in the directory `data` alongside the docker-compose.yml file.